-I remember my grandmother’s bordeaux-red milk pan, the large round bread tin with metal handle, and the Bundt cake (Gugelhupf) enamel baking tin.
-My father still uses her Dutch oven pot and green baking tin for roast, lasagne and warm Austrian desserts such as soft cheese strudel: they must be a good 100 years old now.
+My father still uses her Dutch oven pot and green baking tin for roast, lasagne and warm Austrian desserts such as soft cheese strudel.
+And since a couple of years I am the proud owner of a giant white bread tin, grandma-style.

 About Riess Kelomat

+Enamel Cookware Review.
 Riess Kelomat is a leading Austrian porcelain enamel cookware supplier and the only Austrian manufacturer of enamel cookware.

-The 400 year old company has had a huge renaissance with the launch of its modern and very stylish Aromapots, recognized and awarded by international product design jurys.
-Enamel cookware, and particularly the Aromapots (see one in the widget below), were selected for cult magazine Monocle’s 50 Things to Improve Your Life.
+The 400 year old company has had a storming comeback when it launched its modern Aromapots.
+They were recognized and awarded by international product design jurys.
+The Aromapots were selected by cult magazine Monocle’s 50 Things to Improve Your Life.

+Enamel Cookware Review.
 I am regularly using the milk and sauce pan, and the egg frying pan.
 My father added his experience with the Dutch oven and the casserole.
 Here is our product review:

 Heats quickly: The pans heat quickly, one of the main advantages of porcelain enamel cookware.
 This means, I am saving energy and time.